Alpha (The Walking Dead): Tales of the Walking Dead

-The episode "Dee," taking place between the flashback events of "Omega" and "We Are the End of the World," focuses on Alpha, known at this time by her real name of Dee and Lydia.
+The episode "Dee," taking place between the flashback events of "Omega" and "We Are the End of the World", focuses on Alpha, known at this time by her real name of Dee and Lydia.
 Throughout the episode, Alpha is shown narrating the events to a severed head, revealing details of her life such as killing her father at a young age, although Alpha states that he deserved it.
 In the present of the episode, Dee and Lydia live on a steamboat with a community of other survivors.
 The community is led by exercise instructor Brooke and enjoys living as if the world has continued on as normal, something that puts Dee at odds with Brooke due to Dee's more realistic view of the world.
 Lydia is also shown to be terrified of her mother due to Dee's murder of her husband Frank.
 Dee's growing suspicions of the steamboat's bartender Billy prove to be correct when Billy and his gang attempt to seize the vessel for themselves.
 Dee saves Brooke and escapes with Lydia, sparking a fight that kills everyone else aside from Brooke.
 Dee scars Brooke's face in retaliation and, after an encounter with a herd, Dee and Lydia are found by the Whisperers, at this point led by a woman named Hera.

-It's then revealed that Dee later murdered Hera and has been narrating to her severed head.
+It is then revealed that Dee later murdered Hera and has been narrating to her severed head.
 Dee turns Hera's face into her walker mask and becomes Alpha, the leader of the Whisperers.